manoa-notes/manoa-notes.github.io/index.md

 ## User Guide

-This section provides a walkthrough of the planned Manoa Notes user interface and its capabilities.
+This section provides a walkthrough of the planned Rainbow Notes user interface and its capabilities.
 It will be heavily based on the [Bowfolios template](https://bowfolios.github.io) which was provided in the ICS 314 Software Engineering class.
 Some pages that we will most likely be using include:

 ### Landing Page